what to do when someone steals your work?

 The same thing goes for images you found online: always ask the maker.

-5 common excuses people use when they steal an image
+5 of the most common excuses people use when they steal an image:

 1. “I’ve put your name on the website/blog/product.”